jlehett/everglades-ai-wargame/README.md

 This directory contains the main logic for the Everglades game.

-### ./game_telemetry/

-This is the default output directory for any match telemetry output.
-It is only populated locally and not stored in the git repository.

 ### ./gym-everglades/

 This directory is the OpenAI Gym for project Everglades.
 It follows the Gym API standards.

-### ./test_battle.py

-This is the script to execute for running two agents against each other.

 ### ./README.md